elihuihms/slam-project/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+SLAM includes code from the Adminer project (www.adminer.org), which is licensed under the Apache License 2.0 or GPL 2.

 # Requirements

 * PHP 7.0+